Getting Started

 }

-For details on layout setup, including portrait and landscape orientation, see the Layout Guide.
+• Layout: For portrait and landscape orientation setup, see the Layout Guide.

 val appHostDelegate = object : SLRAppHost.Delegate {